MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 ---

-# Migrating from AD RMS to Azure Rights Management
+# Migrating from AD RMS to Azure Information Protection

->*Applies to: Active Directory Rights Management Services, Azure Rights Management*
+>*Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365*

-Use the following set of instructions to  migrate your Active Directory Rights Management Services (AD RMS) deployment to Azure Rights Management (Azure RMS).
-After the migration, users will still have access to documents and email messages that your organization protected by using AD RMS, and newly protected content will use Azure RMS.
+Use the following set of instructions to  migrate your Active Directory Rights Management Services (AD RMS) deployment to Azure Information Protection.
+After the migration, users will still have access to documents and email messages that your organization protected by using AD RMS, and newly protected content will use the Azure Rights Management service from Azure Information Protection.

 Not sure whether this AD RMS migration is right for your organization?

--   For an introduction to Azure RMS,  the business problems that it can solve, what it looks like to administrators and users, and how it works, see [What is Azure Rights Management?](../understand-explore/what-is-azure-rms.md)
+-   For an introduction to Azure Information Protection, see [What is Azure Azure Information Protection?](../information-protection/what-is-information-protection.md)

--   For a comparison of Azure RMS with AD RMS, see [Comparing Azure Rights Management and AD RMS](../understand-explore/compare-azure-rms-ad-rms.md).
+-   For a comparison of Azure Information Protection with AD RMS, see [Comparing Azure Information Protection and AD RMS](../understand-explore/compare-azure-rms-ad-rms.md).

-## Prerequisites for migrating AD RMS to Azure RMS
+## Prerequisites for migrating AD RMS to Azure Information Protection
-Before you start the migration to Azure RMS, make sure that the following prerequisites are in place and that you understand any limitations.
+Before you start the migration to Azure Information Protection, make sure that the following prerequisites are in place and that you understand any limitations.

 - **A supported RMS deployment:**

-    - The following releases of AD RMS support a migration to Azure RMS:
+    - The following releases of AD RMS support a migration to Azure Information Protection:

         - Windows Server 2008 R2 (x64)